Cognitive Neurology at OhioHealth

 - Expert rehabilitative care with speech and physical therapists

-- Collaborative care with patient's primary care physician
+- Collaborative care with a patient's primary care physician

 - Continued assessment, as needed, by our cognitive neurologist